Be part of Cohort 4 of the Real Estate Fellows at The University of Baltimore. Start your 10-week journey to developing

 Have you always wanted to become a developer?
 Do you already have experience rehabilitating buildings in Baltimore?
 Are you interested in growing that experience into a real estate development team?

-Aspiring UBalt student and alumni entrepreneurs who are interested in addressing critical development needs within Baltimore’s middle-market neighborhoods, will go through a 10-week mentoring program from seasoned professionals from the metro area.
+Aspiring UBalt student and alumni entrepreneurs who are interested in addressing critical development needs within Baltimore’s middle-market neighborhoods will go through a 10-week mentoring program with Baltimore-area seasoned professionals.

-Participants will identity a neighborhood, create a project, complete a development plan and develop an application for financing.
-Students will identity a neighborhood, create a project, complete a development plan and prepare an application for financing.
+Students will identity a Baltimore City neighborhood, create a project, complete a development plan and prepare an application for financing.
 The winning proposal will get $10,000 in equity to secure the property for their proposal and the necessary financing up to $1 million in a Guidance Line of Credit from Baltimore Community Lending (BCL) to proceed with the project.

-When a student is accepted into the program they will be identified as a "UB Real Estate Fellow."
+When a student is accepted into the program, they are identified as a "UBalt Real Estate Fellow."

 Participating Fellows will be paid at least $1,500 during the process.

-A series of curated trainings with local experts in the field and community tours will be offered to for students starting in late February 2020 and will be completed by May 2020.
+A series of curated trainings with local experts in the field and community tours will be offered to students starting in late February 2022 and completed by May 2022.

-The final pitch competition date is tentatively scheduled for June 10, 2020.
+The final pitch competition is scheduled for a date in June 2022.

-An open call to will occur in November 2019 for interested students and alumni to apply to participate in The University of Baltimore Real Estate Fellows program.
-Applications to be selected into the Fellows program are due by 3 p.m. on Friday, January 17, 2020.
+An open call to apply will occur in November 2021 for interested students and alumni to apply to participate in The University of Baltimore Real Estate Fellows program.
+Applications to be selected into the Fellows program are due by 3 p.m. on Friday, January 15, 2022.

 - Any UBalt student or UBalt alumnus